M-O-S-E-S/mgm-node/README.md

 1. Create directory /opt/regions
 1. Copy /opt/mgmNode/mgm.cfg.example to /opt/mgmNode/mgm.cfg
 1. Update mgm.cfg to match your file layout, and network ports.
-1. Run `python mgmNode/mgmNode.py` to confirm all apackages present and test isntallation.
+1. Run `python mgmNode/mgmNode.py` to confirm all apackages present and test installation.
 If you have many ports configured this may take a few minutes before it prints to the console, as it is performing a file copy from opensim into regions
 1. Add the ip address of your mgmNode host to MGM.
 If they are on the same host, use external ip addresses instead of 127.0.0.1
 1. Reference the service/mgmNode.conf upstart script, or the service/mgmNode.service systemd script for running mgmNode as a service
 1. Allow ports 8080 and your configured ports through iptables if necessary

 ## Windows
-mgmNode has been installed an ran on a Windows server, but Windows specific directions are not included here
+mgmNode has been installed an ran on a Windows server, but MGM and MGMNode are not tested on windows devices.

+1. Clone mgmNode into a new directory names mgmNode
+1. get Opensim 0.8.1 and place into mgmNode
+1. Create directory mgmNode/regions
+1. Cope mgmNode/mgm-node-defunct/mgm.cfg.example to mgmNode/mgm-node-defunct/mgm.cfg
+1. update mgm.cfg to match your file layout, and network ports
+1. chdir into mgmNode
+1. run `python mgm-node-defunct/mgmNode.py` to test your installation and confirm functionality.
+You may need to run this from an administrative console for port access.
+"Permission Denied" is correct behavior.
+1. Add the ip address of your windows host to MGM.
+If they are on the same host, use the lan ip address instead of 127.0.0.1